DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 `docker network create caddy_net`

-All the future containers and Caddy must be on this new network.
+All the future containers and Caddy must be on this new network.<br>
 Can be named whatever you want, but it must be a new custom named network.
 Otherwise [dns resolution would not work](https://docs.docker.com/network/drivers/bridge/) and containers would not be able to target each other just by the hostname.